Arrangements of hypersurfaces and Bestvina-Brady groups: Hypersurface arrangements and their complements

-Then the complement of $\mathcal{T}$ in $\T^{r+1}$ may be seen as the complement in $\C^{r+1}$ to the hyperplane arrangement $\A$ obtained by adding the coordinate hyperplanes to $\mathcal{H}$.
+\begin{rem} Let $\mathcal{H}$ be a hyperplane arrangement in $\C^{r+1}$ defined by equations of the form $z_i-az_j=0$, with $a\in\C^*$.
+Consider the hyperplane arrangement $\A$ obtained by adding the coordinate hyperplanes to $\mathcal{H}$.
+If $\mathcal{T}$ is the toric arrangement in $\T^{r+1}$ obtained by the restriction of $\mathcal{H}$, then the complement of $\mathcal{T}$ in $\T^{r+1}$ may be seen as the complement of $\A$ in $\C^{r+1}$.
 The equality of Poincar{\'e} polynomials gives the following relation between characteristic polynomials

 \end{rem}